Learning Resources Center

 - Be considerate of those who are studying.
 Avoid lout conversations and disruptive behavior.
 Keep your phones in silence mode or turned off.

 - A study room is available for group study and discussion on the second floor.
-Sign up for it at the second floor staff desk.
+Sign up for it on the second-floor staff desk.

 - The academic computing laboratory on the third floor is to facilitate your study and research.
 Sign in for computer use and be sure to have your print code.